omer310/real-time-audio-transcription/README.md

 ## 📜 Legal Stuff

 This project is under the MIT License.
-Basically, do whatever you want with it, just don't blame us if something goes wrong.
+Basically, do whatever you want with it, just don't blame me if something goes wrong.
 Check out the [LICENSE](LICENSE) file for the boring details.

 ## 🆘 Help!
 Something's Not Working!